sarah1122sy/Bone-Cancer-Detection/README.md

 Trained Model: https://drive.google.com/drive/folders/1AquyK98Bw-yVq9KKm857Q8CwkdQd6UJZ?usp=drive_link

-## 🌍 Future Improvements

-**-** Integrate with real hospital systems for automated screening.

-**-** Add support for other cancer types.

-**-** Use advanced architectures like ResNet or EfficientNet for higher accuracy.

-**-** Build an admin dashboard for doctors to manage patient results.

-## 🧾 Notes

-**-** Dataset and model files are too large to be stored on GitHub.

-**-** All experiment notebooks and trained models are linked via Google Drive.

-**-** This project was developed as part of a Bachelor’s Graduation Project in Software Engineering.

 ## 💻 Flask Interface

 Below is a screenshot of the Flask web interface where users can upload an X-ray image and get the prediction result in real time: